pradeepslp/Gen_Aura/README.md

 The frontend emphasizes a "Glassmorphism" aesthetic characterized by dark backgrounds, vibrant blue/emerald accent glows, translucent panels, and sleek backdrop-blur effects.
 This design evokes the feeling of interacting with a highly secure, state-of-the-art security terminal while remaining accessible and functional for daily clinical use.

 ## 📝 License
-This project is for demonstration and portfolio purposes.
+This project is for demonstration purposes.
 Do not use default credentials in a production environment.